jessems/jessems.com/src/posts/2023-05-04-chatgpt-for-servicenow-developers/index.md

 [All these methods exist, except for `setValueWithDisplayValue(field, value)` which is a complete fabrication]

 ## Mistake: Communicating mistakes with confidence

+ChatGPT has no clue it's made as mistake.
+It treats mistakes and actual facts with the same degree of confidence.
+Even if you dig deeper it may not show any indication that it knows its answer is complete nonsense.

 ### Prompt